 Overview This page contains the latest trade data of Crude Petroleum.
-In 2018, Crude Petroleum were the world's 1st most traded product, with a total trade of $1.08T.
-Between 2017 and 2018 the exports of Crude Petroleum grew by 36%, from $792B to $1.08T.
+In 2019, Crude Petroleum were the world's 1st most traded product, with a total trade of $986B.
+Between 2018 and 2019 the exports of Crude Petroleum decreased by -10.6%, from $1.1T to $986B.
 Trade in Crude Petroleum represent 5.44% of total world trade.

-Tariffs: In 2018 the average tariff for Crude Petroleum was 1.85%, been the 1249 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Crude Petroleum was 1.84%, making it the 1250th lowest tariff using the HS4 product classification.

-Ranking: Crude Petroleum ranks 1018th in the Product Complexity Index (PCI).
+Ranking Crude Petroleum ranks 960th in the Product Complexity Index (PCI).